abhishek-kumar-code/Redfish_Public/Specification.md

 where
 * *ResourceUri* is the URI of the resource which supports invoking the action.
 * "Actions" is the name of the property containing the actions for a resource, as defined by this specification.
-* *QualifiedActionName* is the namespace of the action.
+* *QualifiedActionName* is the qualified name of the action, including namespace.

 The first parameter of a bound function is the resource on which the action is being invoked.
 The remaining parameters are represented as name/value pairs in the body of the request.